bahaidev/bahai-dev-humor/Top 19 things beginning Bahai developers might say.md

     order..."
 5. It is impossible for us to have too many character references in our files
-6. "Does client-side transformation occur when teaching the Faith at the workplace?"
+6. "Does client-side transformation occur when teaching the Faith in the workplace?"
 7. Thought that it was good to always try different methods, be assigned to new fields, and acquire new members, since the Universal